Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 In the end, Lelo, just like the talent in billiards, has a message to the Albanian state.

 "Sport is life, it is health, culture, it is discipline, education.
-By investing in sports there are no losses, only emotional, physical and monetary benefits.
-Supporting sports gives life to a country, educates the future.
-Sport is as important as school in everyone's life", closes the European Kick-Boxing Championship.
+By investing in sport there is no loss, but only benefits, both emotional, physical and monetary.
+By supporting sport, it gives life to a country, it educates the future.
+Sport is as important as school in everyone's life ," concludes the European Kickboxing champion.

 So, the coach of the Albanian national boxing team, Zef Gjoni, describes the sport of boxing as the most persecuted and the aid given by the state is more like a crumb.